Ana06/idapython/README.md

 It can be use to decode the apis used by a program which resolves API calls at runtime using hashing.

+## `define-strings.py`

+It defines strings in a range of addresses by looking for the 0x0 byte.

 ## `copy-strings.py`